tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 In essence "Big Data" is an ambiguous term that is generally understood to mean any data that can't processed using "traditional", for some definition of traditional, data processing mechanisms.
 The need for special data processing usually stems from either the speed which the data is changing, call the data velocity; Or the size of the data, called the volume.

-Managing big data usually means designing a system that will allow for distributing the data, and the processing of the data, across multiple compute and storage nodes in a cluster.
+Managing big data usually means designing a system that will allow for distributing the data, and the processing of the data, across multiple compute and storage nodes in a cluster aka a Distributed Data Processing System.
 Even if the exact mechanics of distributing the data and computation is abstracted behind a framework like [Hadoop](https://hadoop.apache.org/), [Spark](https://spark.apache.org/), or [Flink](https://flink.apache.org/) the distributed nature of the system needs to be taken into account.

 # Tar Pits